Granola-Team/site/src/astro/src/pages/FAQ/MinaFAQ.md

 - Zero Knowledge is a new cryptographic technology that allows an untrusted party to verify that it has some knowledge or can pass some constraint without actually revealing the information behind that verification.
 - A great example would be a secured building with a Zero Knowledge key card access door.
 The door would employ Zero Knowledge techniques to verify to the internal system that the cardholder is authorized to access the building without revealing which of the set of authorized users they are.

-#### *What is a zkApp?*

-ZkApps have two components: smart contract and UI.
-The UI can be written in your favorite language, no restrictions.
-The smart contracts are typically written in TypeScript/JavaScript using <a href="https://github.com/o1-labs/snarkyjs" style="color:#FF603B;">SnarkyJS</a>, but they can also be written in OCaml using <a href="https://github.com/o1-labs/snarky" style="color:#FF603B;">Snarky</a>.
-Writing zkApps on Mina has a very similar feel to writing smart contracts in Solidity.

 #### *What does it mean when you say Mina is a “succinct blockchain”?*

 - The Mina blockchain is considered to be "succinct." this means that a node on the network doesn't need to replay the entire transaction history of the network in order to verify the current state of the chain